Dance, smile and get in shape without leaving home!Go to or tell

 4.1.
 Prepare your space

-• Choose a free area at least 2 x 2 m.
-Use a non-slip mat if desired.
+Choose a free area of at least 2×2 m.
+Use a non-slip mat if you wish.

 4.2.
 Download and installation

-• Search “Dance Fitness with Jessica” on Google Play or the App Store.
+Search “Dance Fitness with Jessica” on Google Play or App Store.
 Install the app and create your profile in less than 2 minutes.

 4.3.
 Initial evaluation and plan selection

-• Complete the questionnaire and choose between 3, 5, or 7-day weekly plans.
-Define your goals: cardio, toning, or social dancing.
+Complete the questionnaire and choose between plans of 3, 5 or 7 days per week.
+Define your goals: cardio, toning or social dancing.

-• Before each session, complete the 5–10 minute guided warm-up included in the app to prepare your muscles and joints.
+Before each session, perform the 5 to 10 min guided warm-up included in the app to prepare your muscles and joints.

-• Follow Jessica's instructions.
-Keep your eyes on the screen, try to replicate the steps, and adjust them according to your level.
+Follow Jessica's instructions.
+Keep your gaze on the screen, try to replicate the steps and adjust them according to your level.

-• Afterward, perform the 5-minute cool-down routine and the recommended stretches to promote recovery.
+At the end, perform the 5-minute cooling-off routine and recommended stretches to promote recovery.

-• Rate your energy, record your heart rate, and leave a note about how you felt.
-The app will generate weekly and monthly graphs.
+Rate your energy, record your heart rate and leave a note about how you felt.
+The app will generate weekly and monthly charts.

 5. Real testimony: Marta's experience

-Dance, smile and get fit without leaving home!
+Dance, smile and get in shape without leaving home!

 Conclusion

-Zumba has proven to be much more than just a dance: it's a cultural phenomenon that unites millions of people around the world around rhythm, fun, and well-being.
-LEARN Zumba at home It eliminates barriers of time, space, and cost, allowing you to enjoy its cardiovascular, muscular, and emotional benefits without leaving your living room.
+Zumba has proven to be much more than just a dance: it is a cultural phenomenon that unites millions of people around the world around rhythm, fun and well-being.
+LEARN Zumba at home eliminates barriers of time, space and cost, allowing you to enjoy its cardiovascular, muscular and emotional benefits without leaving your living room.

-The application “Dance Fitness with Jessica” puts a professional Zumba studio in your hands, with personalized plans, live classes, gamification, and health metrics tracking.
-No more excuses: whether you're a beginner or experienced, this tool adapts to you and motivates you to keep moving forward.
+The application “Dance Fitness with Jessica” put a professional Zumba studio in your hands, with personalized plans, live classes, gamification and monitoring of your health metrics.
+There are no more excuses: whether you are a beginner or have experience, this tool adapts to you and motivates you to continue moving forward.

 It's time to dance and transform your life!
-Download “Dance Fitness with Jessica,” lace up your sneakers, turn up the volume, and let the power of Zumba take your body and soul to a new level of energy and happiness.
+Download “Dance Fitness with Jessica”, put on your shoes, turn up the volume and let the power of Zumba take your body and spirit to a new level of energy and happiness.

-We would like to inform you that kiuvix is a completely independent website that does not require any kind of payment for the approval or publication of services.
-Even though our editors are continuously working to ensure the integrity/timeliness of the information, we would like to point out that our content may be outdated at times.
-As for advertising, we have partial control over what is displayed on our portal, so we are not responsible for services provided by third parties and offered through advertisements.
+We would like to inform you that kiuvix is a completely independent website that does not require any payment for the approval or publication of services.
+Although our publishers continually work to ensure the integrity/currentity of the information, we would like to point out that our content may be outdated at times.
+Regarding advertising, we have partial control over what is displayed on our portal, so we are not responsible for the services provided by third parties and offered through advertisements.